myungjinlee/GLYCO/README.md

        &nbsp; &nbsp; &nbsp; -average &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; (optional)(if multiple PDBs from the same structure)to average glycan numbers over multiple PDBs<br />
    &nbsp;&nbsp;&nbsp;------------------------------------------------------------------<br />

+     *If you want to ignore silence warnings from Python, you could do ``` python3 -W glyco.py ``` and add arguments after this.
    - 3.1.
 A single frame (PDB): If you have a single PDB file, you should follow below.<br />
      - 3.1.1.
 Glycan atoms of each residue -  module: "res":<br />